Simeoncoded/SimeonCoded/README.md

 # Hi there 👋, I'm Simeon
 ### Software Development
 Hey there!
 I'm Simeon, a passionate full-stack software engineer on a journey to craft exceptional digital experiences.
 With a solid foundation in C#, MySQL, React, and JavaScript, I thrive on building dynamic web applications and API's that leave a lasting impression.
 My tech arsenal includes C#, JavaScript, and MySQL, empowering me to architect robust solutions from front to back.
+I JUST LOVE SOLVING PROBLEMS:)

 ## Skills and Experience
 * 👨‍💻 C#, MySQL, PYTHON